The Cosmopolitan Hotel

 San Diego, California

-Other spiritual activity has taken place inside including an invisible growling dog in the central courtyard and the constant (and still ongoing) malfunction of the lights.
-They often go on and off by themselves and so far no one has been able to discover the reason.
-Also disembodied footsteps have been heard both on the second floor and marching up the stairs, doors occasionally slam shut, and a strange light has been seen from outside that looks as if someone is walking around inside with a lit candle.
-Finally a short, stocky military style, elderly man has been seen from time to time mostly in the dining area.
+And of course with almost two hundred years of history, the location is horribly haunted.
+Even during its time as a Mexican restaurant, rumors had ghosts residing within.
+The ghost of an unknown woman dressed in a long grey dress was seen by both security guards and gardeners.
+She was seen wandering the grounds, all misty and translucent.
+An invisible growling dog has been heard in the central courtyard.
+Lights have constantly malfunctioned, often going on and off by themselves and for no reason.
+Disembodied footsteps have been heard both on the second floor and marching up the stairs.
+Doors occasionally slam shut, and a strange light has been seen from outside that looks as if someone is walking around inside with a lit candle.
+Even a short, stocky, military style, elderly man has been seen hanging around the dining area.

 - Visiting Haunted Southern California (2005) by Hilber H. Graf, p: 111